ED summons: Cong accuses Centre of hatching 'cowardly conspiracy' against its leaders, vows to fight | Politics

 ''The Congress leadership is fearless and ready to present itself before the probe agency.
 We will not be afraid of such tactics, we will not bow down, but we will fight hard legally, socially and politically,'' Singhvi added.

-The government has said that the agencies are doing their job and the the opposition leaders should not worry if they have done no wrong.
+The government has said that the agencies do their job and the opposition leaders should not worry if they have done no wrong.

 Another Congress leader Jairam Ramesh termed the AGL case as ''bogus'' and said vendetta has touched a new low.